mrakgr/The-Spiral-Language/readme.md

 [one, 0, 2]
 [two, 0, 2]
 ```
 This is convenient for views.
 Views can take more than a single argument in which case they need to be passed as a tuple.
+Like application, views work on dimensions from left to right - from the outermost to the innermost.
 ```
 inl ar = array_create string 3
 Tuple.foldl (inl i x -> ar i <- x; i+1) 0 ("zero","one","two") |> ignore